snimmagadda1/stack-exchange-graphql-server/README.md

 ### 🏠 [Try out the live API](https://stack-exchange-graphql-server.azurewebsites.net/)

 [Stack Exchange](https://api.stackexchange.com/docs?tab=category#docs) doesn't have a GraphQL endpoint so I made one.
 The live API above is in POC mode for now as the schema is built.
 It is currently serving content from [https://anime.stackexchange.com/](https://anime.stackexchange.com/) and is updated weekly with more to come as the [pipeline & infra](https://github.com/snimmagadda1/stackexchange-dump-to-mysql) are beefed up & built out.
+Expect a minimal amount of latency because this is currently hosted in an App Service, which will spin down during periods of low-usage.
+If this happens, please be patient and the playground/requests should come blazing in after the first 'wakeup'.
+If this gets some traction, availability will be increased.

 #### [🚀 CURRENT SCHEMA HERE 🚀](./schema/schema.graphqls)